-Majority of the respondents strongly agreed and others agreed and this implied that broadcast media was important in educating and enlightening the university students on drug abuse.
-Therefore, there is a need for uplifting the services offered by broadcast media especially youths programs in order to help them change their bad character such as over drinking, smoking and become responsible people in the community for the wellbeing of the society.
+Majority of the respondents strongly agreed and others agreed and this implied that broadcasting media was important in fighting against drug abuse.
+Therefore, there is a need for uplifting the services offered by broadcasting media especially youths programs in order to help them change their bad character such as over drinking, smoking and become responsible people in the community for the wellbeing of the society.

-Challenges faced by broadcast media in fighting against drug abuse.
+4.3 Challenges faced by broadcasting media in fighting against drug abuse in Uganda

-The respondents were asked whether there are challenges faced by broadcast media in fighting against drug abuse and the results were expressed by the table as shown bellow.
+The respondents were asked whether there are challenges faced by broadcasting media in fighting against drug abuse and the results were expressed by the table as shown below.

-Table: (vi) showing the response to challenges faced by broadcast media program in fighting against drug abuse.
+Table 6 showing the response to challenges faced by broadcasting media program in fighting against drug abuse